Javiera Carrera: Exile

-In 1814, when Spain reconquered Chile, Javiera abandoned her husband and children to go into self-exile and to follow the footsteps of her three brothers.
-Together with them, she traveled to the United Provinces of Río de la Plata, lived in Mendoza and later moved to Buenos Aires where she was received by the priest Bartolomé Tollo, an old friend of the family.
-Javiera often wrote letters to her husband during her exile, she stated in the letters that her leave of her family was to protect them due to her family connection.
-She also stated that the leave she took of her family deeply hurt her and that she had taken her son Perico as consolation for her troubles.
+In 1814, when Spain reconquered Chile, Javiera abandoned her husband and children to go into self-exile and follow the footsteps of her three brothers.
+Together with them, she traveled to the United Provinces of Río de la Plata, lived in Mendoza and later moved to Buenos Aires, where she was received by the priest Bartolomé Tollo, an old friend of the family.
+Javiera often wrote letters to her husband during her exile, stating that her separation from her family was meant to protect them because of her family's political entanglements; she also wrote that leaving her family had deeply hurt her, and that she had brought her son Perico along as a consolation for her troubles.

-She had difficult times in Buenos Aires: due to health problems and a financial disaster.
-At that time she began a romantic relationship with the Argentine nationalized American captain David Jewett.

-She directed the so-called "conspiracy of 1817" against O'Higgins, which ultimately meant the execution of her brothers Luis and Juan José in 1818, in Mendoza.
+She had difficult times in Buenos Aires, facing health problems and financial ruin, during which she began a romantic relationship with the Argentine-naturalized American captain David Jewett.
+She directed the so-called "conspiracy of 1817" against O'Higgins, which ultimately led to the execution of her brothers Luis and Juan José in Mendoza in 1818.

+When José Miguel returned from the United States and became embroiled in disputes among the caudillos of the United Provinces of Río de la Plata, Javiera was banished to Luján and later to San José de Flores, near Buenos Aires, and was eventually confined to a convent in the capital by forces allied with San Martín and O'Higgins, who were enemies of the Carrera brothers.
+Freed in 1819, she took refuge aboard a ship bound for Montevideo, Uruguay.
+There, in 1821, she received news of the execution of her brother José Miguel in Mendoza, a blow that reportedly left her so distraught that she grew emaciated, her face darkened, her lips cracked, and her hair began to fall out.
+She had earlier received word of the executions of her brothers Juan José and Luis in 1818.

+She refused to return to Chile so long as O'Higgins remained in power, whom she considered responsible for her brothers' deaths, reportedly vowing she would not go back while "that murderer governs my homeland."
+She did not return until 1824, three years after José Miguel's death and one year after O'Higgins's resignation and exile, sailing into Valparaíso after ten years away.

 Final years

-She remained in retirement until her last days on herd estate in El Monte, concentrating on domestic life and charitable works.
-She accomplished the repatriation of the bodies of her brothers in 1828 under the presidency of Francisco Antonio Pinto.

-She died at her hacienda in Santiago on August 20, 1862.
-Since 1952, her body has been lying with her brothers in the Santiago Metropolitan Cathedral.
+Once in Chile, she dedicated all her energies to having her brothers' bodies, which had been buried at the Claustro de la Caridad in Mendoza, repatriated; President Francisco Antonio Pinto arranged this in 1828.
+She spent the rest of her life in quiet retirement at her hacienda of El Monte, devoted to domestic life and charitable works, and died there in August 1862.